jzonthemtn/ngramdb/README.md

 `curl -X POST "http://localhost:8080/api/insert?c=context&n=test1,test2"`

+Raw plain text can be submitted to the `/raw` endpoint and ngramdb will extract the n-grams from the text.
+Extracted n-grams will cross sentence boundaries.
+For more control over the extraction, handle it outside of ngramdb and `post` the n-grams to `/insert`.
 Other example requests are in the `test-scripts` directory.

-Modify `ignite.xml` and `application.properties` to change available settings.
+See `ignite.xml` and `application.properties` for available settings.

 ## License